jahmelharris/Protodump/README.md

 java -jar protodump.jar -p <path/do/decompiled/apk> -t smali

 ## Raw
-Raw mode is useful if you you have a non supported description you've extracted manually e.g. from a .net or java file.
+Raw mode is useful if you have a non supported description you've extracted manually e.g. from a .net or java file.
 Note: currently only text is supported so probably not useful for native binaries (unless you have the source code).

 For example, Person.proto can be extracted from the following descriptor: